hongkongkiwi/ai-allow-deny-sync/README.md

 ## Adding a new tool format

-If a tool stores allow/deny lists in a different format, add a format implementation in `internal/format/format.go` and reference it in `syncd.yaml`.
+If a tool stores allow/deny lists in a different format, add a format implementation in `internal/format/format.go` and reference it in your `syncd.yaml`.

 ## Tools to include